James Macrae: Governor of Madras

-The East India Company, impressed by the Macrae's abilities appointed him Superintendent in 1723, to investigate and end the chronic corruption that affected the English settlements on the west coast of Sumatra.
+The East India Company, impressed by the Macrae's abilities, appointed him Superintendent in 1723, to investigate and end the chronic corruption that affected the English settlements on the west coast of Sumatra.
 In 1723, Macrae was appointed Deputy Governor of Fort St David.
 Macrae showed good administrative acumen as Deputy Governor.
 As deputy governor, Macrae promoted trade and commerce.

 On the retirement of the then Governor of Madras Nathaniel Elwick on 15 January 1725, Macrae succeeded to his post.
 Macrae began an ambitious reform program.
 It increased the profits of the company, cut spending, and improved the exchange rate between gold and silver.
-In terms of public health, he launched a study of the city and its surroundings in order to reduce the high mortality rate.
+In terms of public health, he launched a study of the city and its surroundings to reduce the high mortality rate.
 As a deviation from the company's general policy of discouraging indigenous trade and industries, Macrae promoted free trade and industry during his tenure.
-He restored decrepit buildings and strengthened fortifications and promoted the first Protestant mission to the city in 1726.
+He restored decrepit buildings, strengthened fortifications, and promoted the first Protestant mission to the city in 1726.

 Soon after Macrae became governor, there was a general unrest among the Nizam's soldiers in Visakhapatnam due to the indebtedness of the Nizam prompting fears that the soldiers might invade the city of Madras.
 Macrae sent a small army which restored order in the city.
 In December 1726, Macrae commissioned a revenue survey of the city.
 The houses and people within the limits of the city were enumerated and their castes and occupations recorded.
 On 24 September 1726, King George I issued a charter giving judicial powers to the Madras city administration.
 As per the charter, the mayor and aldermen of Madras were made a Court of Record and were authorized to handle civil suits.
 The Governor of Madras and his council constituted the higher court of appeal.

 Macrae also exposed the corrupt practises of the Deputy Governor of Bencoolen & Sumatra, Joseph George Walsh, who had tampered with official accounts.
 Due to this expose, Walsh was suspended and recalled in 1726.
 Back in England, Walsh launched several charges against Macrae thereby prompting a detailed investigation.
 The ensuing scandal compelled Macrae to resign in February 1730.

 Later years

 Macrae returned to Great Britain in 1730 and settled in the London suburb of Blackheath.
 At Blackheath, Macrae researched on his clan McGuire and traced their ancestry to Ayr.
-Macrae, himself, moved to Ayr, a couple of years later.
+Macrae himself moved to Ayr, a couple of years later.
 In 1733, he was admitted as a citizen of the city of Ayr.
 He also financed an equestrian statue to William II of Scotland at Glasgow.

 In 1736, Macrae purchased a property belonging to Hugh Bailie of Monktown, renaming it Orangefield.
 He, subsequently, surrendered the barony of Houston in Dumfriesshire.
 Macrae died in July 1744 and was buried in the cemetery of the church of Monktown.
 The category A listed Macrae Monument to his memory was erected by John Swan in 1750.